The Best Medical Alert Systems With Fall Detection

 Who Should Use a Medical Alert System With Fall Detection?

-“Medical alert systems are generally associated with senior citizens, but they can also be used by anyone at risk of falling or having a medical emergency, regardless of age,” explains Debanjan Banerjee, MD, geriatric psychiatrist and one of the consultants at DoctorSpring.
-Dr. Banerjee adds that anyone with a chronic illness who may require emergency care or special medications could also benefit from a medical alert system in the home.
+“Medical alert systems are generally associated with senior citizens, but they can also be used by anyone at risk of falling or having a medical emergency, regardless of age,” said Dr. Debanjan Banerjee, a geriatric psychiatrist and one of the consultants at DoctorSpring.
+He also added that anyone with a chronic illness who may require emergency care or special medications could also benefit from a medical alert system in the home.

 These systems can also improve quality of life for older adults.
 According to Dr. Banerjee, a medical alert system allows older adults to live at home independently and “provides a big assurance to their adult children since their parent has access to immediate help when they fall or suffer a more severe medical emergency.”